duckduckgo/duckduckhack-docs/resources/fathead-overview.md

 ## Fathead Directory Structure

-Each Fathead Instant Answer has its own directory, which contains several files. **The name of the fathead directory must match the ID associated with the Instant Answer**.
+Each Fathead Instant Answer has its own directory, which contains several files.

+**Note: The name of the fathead directory MUST match the Instant Answer Page ID associated with the Instant Answer**.

 Here is an overview of the files, and directories typically found in the Fathead directory (`lib/fathead/fathead_id/`):